Marko-M/quick-chat/readme.txt

 6. Quick Chat admin options

 == Changelog ==
+= 4.20 (xx.xx.xxxx.) =
+*   Visual clues with number of messages when chat tab is out of focus
+*   Fix bug where admin options Hide and Show links could not be translated

 = 4.13 (04.08.2013.) =
 *   Update PHP code to comply with latest WordPress changes
 *   Update Javascript code to comply with latest jQuery changes